RahulVarmaC/RahulVarmaC.github.io/index.md

 ### Project 1: [Image Classification and Captioning- Advisor: Dr. Jason Xuan](https://github.com/RahulVarmaC/DeepLearning/tree/main/ConvNets)
 - Created a classifier to clasify 10 different types of objects using various architectures like VGG-16, RESNET and Y-CNN with a 92 % accuracy.
 - Created an image captioning tool to caption given images using the CNN-RNN architecture to summarize the entire image using words with a 70% Bleu Score.
+- Built a Client faced API for object classification using the Flask library.

 ### Project 2: [News Article Summarization - Advisor: Dr. Jason Xuan](https://github.com/RahulVarmaC/News-Summarization-Using-Transformers)
 - Used the T5-Small and the Pegasus transformer models to fine tune X-Sum Dataset containing news articles for text summarization.
 - Summarized news articles using the fine tuned models into a 128-word summary and concluded that Pegasustransformer summarized articles better based on rogue scores.
+- Additionally, conducted a human evaluation of the summaries of a few news articles and concluded that pegasus transformer model produced better summaries.

 ### Project 3: [Disease Outbreak Prediction- Advisor Dr. Jia Bin Huang](https://github.com/RahulVarmaC/Anomaly-Detection-using-unsupervised-learning)
 - Created an anomaly detector using isolation forest and dB Scan unsupervised machine learning models to detect anomalies in Covid-19 throughout the pandemic released by the Italy health Department.